Gainesville, TX (GLE)

 Gainesville, TX 76240

 Annual Station Ridership (FY 2022): 5,084

 - Platform Ownership: City of Gainesville, BNSF Railway

 - Track Ownership: BNSF Railway

-The brick Gainesville station was built in 1902 for the Gulf Coast & Santa Fe Railroad, a subsidiary of the Acheson, Topeka and Santa Fe Railway (ATSF).
-It originally housed a Harvey House Restaurant until the restaurant closed in 1931.
-The station was unused by passenger trains from December 5, 1979, when the last Amtrak Lone Star train operated until June 15, 1999, when the first Amtrak Heartland Flyer came through.
+The brick Gainesville station was built in 1902 for the Gulf Coast & Santa Fe Railroad, a subsidiary of the Atchison, Topeka and Santa Fe Railway (ATSF).
+It originally housed a Harvey House restaurant until the restaurant closed in 1931.
+The station was unused by passenger trains from December 5, 1979, when the last Amtrak Lone Star train operated, until June 15, 1999, when the first Amtrak Heartland Flyer came through.

 The Gainesville area, a valley five miles south of the Red River, saw its first Euro-American settlers after W.S.
 Peters and associates signed a contract with the Republic of Texas to settle what became known as the “Peters Colony” in north-central Texas.
 With constant threats of Indian attacks on the Red River frontier, the need for military protection became pressing, and the construction of Fort Fitzhugh, named for Colonel William Fitzhugh, became the first real settlement in the region.
 The following year, the state legislature created Cooke County there, named to honor William G. Cooke, a hero of the Texas War for Independence.

 In 1850, Gainesville was established on a 40-acre tract of land donated by Mary E. Clark.
 At first, the residents called their community Liberty, but this was short-lived as there was already a Liberty, Texas.
 Colonel Fitzhugh suggested that the town be named after Edmund Pendleton Gaines, a U.S. General under whom Fitzhugh had served, and who had been sympathetic with the Texas Revolution.